Xseba360/Instagram-posts-to-Discord/README.md

 To get a cookie value, log in to the Instagram website on a browser.\
 Open the developer console and navigate to the "Network" tab (or anything that can track requests and responses).\
-Reload the page and view the request information for the main webpage file (www.instagram.com).\
+Reload the page and view the request information for the main webpage file (www.<!--comment to unlink-->instagram.com).\
 The cookie value should be displayed in the cookie header of the request headers.

 To uncomment the section, remove the `/*` at the top of the section and the `*/` at the bottom of the section.\